codeserk/website/content/terms/framework/nestjs.md

 extra:
   status: adopted
   knowledge: 75
-  shortDescription: Great backend framework, fully written in TS.
   kind: backend
+  summary: Great backend framework, fully written in TypeScript.
+Documentation is full of cats, what else can I ask for? 🐱.
 ---